 It is time to recognize and defend the historicity of one of the most profound events that has taken place in earth’s history.
 No less than biblical authority is at stake.
 (2)

-- This text was copied from The New Answers Book 3 published by Answers in Genesis except I have replaced references to Noah’s Flood with Joseph’s Famine.
+- This text was copied from The New Answers Book 3 published by leading Young Earth Creationist’ apologetic ministry Answers in Genesis except I replaced references to Noah’s Flood with Joseph’s Famine.

-- This is a work of satire but should not be interpreted as promoting a mythological view of Joseph or that I don’t subscribe to a high view of biblical authority.
+- This is a work of satire but should not be interpreted as promoting a mythological view of Joseph or a low view of biblical authority.
 I believe Joseph was a real person in history and that there was a severe famine in the land as is recorded in scripture.
 That said, I don’t believe biblical exegesis requires that famine to be global in extent and that peoples from literally the whole earth came to Egypt to buy grain.
+Does that make me a compromiser or biblical authority?
+I don’t think so.
+Those who promote such “literal” interpretations of words used to describe the scope of events or the length of days must understand that such interpretations, if followed to their logical conclusions, will cause scripture to be understood in ways that were never intended by the author.